ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 levels that applications expect.

-{{site.data.keyword.cloud_notm}} Automation Manager is a multi-cloud, self-service management platform running on {{site.data.keyword.cloud_notm}} Private that empowers developers and administrators to meet business demands.
-Cloud Automation Manager Service Composer allows you to expose hybrid cloud services in the IBM Cloud Private catalog.
+{{site.data.keyword.cloud_notm}} Automation Manager is a multi-cloud, self-service management platform that runs on {{site.data.keyword.cloud_notm}} Private that allows Developers and administrators to meet business demands.
+Cloud Automation Manager Service Composer enables you to expose hybrid cloud services in the ICP catalog.

 ## Skate Advisor components